 Pedigreed Cat Vs. "Moggie"

-Some breeds have inherent problems because of this, e.g. Persians with P.K.D.and/or nasal problems because of their foreshortened noses, or Manx with spinal problems.
+Some breeds have inherent problems because of this, e.g. Persians with P.K.D.and/or nasal problems because of their foreshortened noses.
 Reputable breeders will screen their cats and offer guarantees against known physical problems in their breed.

 Adult Cat Vs. Kitten